Hugtto Pretty Cures

 - Martyr Without a Cause: Downplayed.
 In battle, Ange is prone to saving others at the cost of her own safety; while this is justified as she's a primarily a supportive fighter (she's only doing her job), this can create openings for enemies to attack her.

 - Meaningful Name: Her last name contains "yakushi" (薬師), which is an archaic form of the word "doctor", relating to her status as the healing Cure.
+Sure enough, in the Distant Finale she's revealed to have become a doctor.
 Her first name being in hiragana means it can have multiple interpretations, but one possible one is "wise coloring" (慧彩).

 - Nice Girl: As expected of the class representative, Saaya is always thinking of others and acts kindly towards everyone.
 Notably, she is the first person to personally reach out to Hana on her first day of school and even gives her a tour of the school.

 - One Steve Limit: Averted in the franchise as a whole.
 Saaya is the second person to use the name "Cure Ange," the first being a prominent legend in Heartcatch Pretty Cure.